 Cyclin E, while currenly not as widely implicated as its cyclin D counterparts, has been implicated in various carcinomas, including breast, gastric, stomach and colorectal.
 High levels of cyclin E, either by gene amplification or overexpression, have been shown to lead to poorer prognosis in gastic carcinoma, and these measurements are correlated with later stage disease.
 In lung cancer, neoplastic cells with higher levels of the cyclin E/CDK2 complex are more radiosensitive than their more lowly expressed counterparts.

 GeneCards Summary for CCNE1 Gene

 CCNE1 (Cyclin E1) is a Protein Coding gene.
-Diseases associated with CCNE1 include chronic endophthalmitis and senile angioma.
-Among its related pathways are Gene Expression and Signaling by GPCR.
-GO annotations related to this gene include protein kinase binding and kinase activity.
-An important paralog of this gene is CCND2.
+Diseases associated with CCNE1 include Clear Cell Adenocarcinoma Of The Ovary and Retinoblastoma.
+Among its related pathways are Cell cycle Cell cycle (generic schema) and E2F mediated regulation of DNA replication.
+Gene Ontology (GO) annotations related to this gene include protein kinase binding and kinase activity.
+An important paralog of this gene is CCNE2.

 Essential for the control of the cell cycle at the G1/S (start) transition.